Para la versión en español, clickea aquí

 El Salvador’s Civil War

-The PCN killed 50 opposition demonstrators in what would be known as the massacre of the Plaza Libertad and the US facilitated some of this violence.
 In order to not seem to light on communism, Carter sometimes gave in to the right by sending military aid and advisors to the Salvadoran military which used death squads.

 President Romero of the PCN enacted a new law known as the Law of the Defense and Guarantee of the Public Order which gave the state the right to arrest anyone it suspected of being a subversive.
 Many guerrilla groups formed after two traumatic events in the country.
 The assassination of Archbishop Oscar Romero shocked the country.
 Initially a conservative, he became a huge proponent of liberation theology when his close friend and fellow priest Rotulio Grande was killed.
 That coupled with the rape and murder of four churchwomen in November 1980 led the Carter administration to temporarily suspend military aid, but Reagan was a different story.
 While Carter had supplied less than $6 million in military aid, Reagan and Bush provided over $4 billion.
 By 1981, violence was commonplace.
 The El Mozote massacre left 900 civilians dead from US-trained soldiers and by 1982 30,000 were dead and there were almost 600,000 refugees in El Salvador.